JoshuaCrewe/venndo/NOTES.md

 # Venndo Roadmap

-[X] - Port adding git ftp command from js version
+[ ] - If no .git-ftp-ignore and .git-ftp-include make them [X] - Port adding git ftp command from js version
 [X] - If not arguments sent to create then print help [X] - add help flag to all commands